[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Now began the public part of the tour — public not because Lee desired it so, but because the people heard of his coming and insisted on honoring him.
 The General left Warrenton that night, March 29, with Agnes, aboard a sleeping-car, the first on which he had ever ridden, but he was rendered wakeful by the novelty and the interruptions.
 At Raleigh, which was some sixty miles distant, via the Raleigh and Gaston Railroad, scores were waiting in the station.
 "Lee, Lee," they cried, and cheered him again and again.
 But had retired and no doubt was glad to escape an appearance.10 At another station on the way the same sounds of affectionate welcome reached Lee's ears.

 The journey continued all the next day, by way of Salisbury, Charlotte, and Columbia.
 As the presence of the General on the train soon was known, word was dispatched ahead by the railroad telegraphers.
 Former Confederates sent in fruit from the other cars.
 At every place where the train stopped for meals the proprietors of the restaurants served lunches and coffee on his car as soon as they learned the General would not alight.
 Salisbury had a band and a multitude to do him honor.
 So had Charlotte, where the faithful Corley reported himself.
 "Namesakes appeared on the way, of all sizes.
 Old ladies stretched their heads into the windows at way-stations and then drew back and said, 'He is mighty like his pictures' " — so Agnes wrote her mother.
 Columbia, S. C., was reached in a pouring rain, but presented a great crowd.
 Most of the stores had been closed.
 All the Confederate veterans had been mustered and, with a large number of other citizens, had been marched in procession to the station of the Charlotte, Columbia and Augusta Railroad.
 Colonel Alexander Haskell was master of ceremonies, he who had commanded the Seventh North Carolina Cavalry and in October, p448 1864, had been wounded in battle with Butler.
-In the crowd, also, was General W. Porter Alexander, Indicates a West Point graduate and gives his Class.Longstreet's chief of artillery and the man who had conducted the bombardment that had preceded Pickett's charge.
+In the crowd, also, was General W. Porter Alexander, Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet's chief of artillery and the man who had conducted the bombardment that had preceded Pickett's charge.
 But there were no war reminiscences now, only smiles and handshakes and cheers.
 General Lee was forced to go to the platform, where he was introduced by Colonel Haskell and was met with a roar.
 He bowed his acknowledgments but made no speech.11

 But if it was rest he sought, he did not find it.
 He had to hold a reception nearly the whole of the forenoon.
 "Crowds came," Agnes wrote her mother.
 "Wounded soldiers, servants, and workingmen even.
 The sweetest little children — namesakes — dressed to their eyes, with bouquets of japonica — or tiny cards in their little fat hands — with their names."15 Among the callers were friends of other days, and several of Lee's old generals, among them A. R. Wright and W. M. Gardner,16 as well as McLaws.
 The people must have thronged Lee, for it is recorded that a boy of thirteen, who wished to see him, had to worm his way through the crowd until, at length, he stood by the side of p449 the General and looked up at him in wondering reverence.
 This lad's name was Woodrow Wilson.17